-ADOPTION, ABORTION, SINGLE PARENTING
+ADOPTION, ABORTION, AND SINGLE PARENTING

 In today’s America, a woman facing an unplanned pregnancy is likely to consider just two options: abortion or motherhood.
 The third choice, adoption, carries such a social stigma that domestic placement of infants has plummeted — even as the number of parents desperate for a baby grows.